himanshuxd/HXD-yt-dlp-GUI/README.md

 - Simple and intuitive user interface.
 - Support for downloading videos in various formats and options.
 - Ability to download subtitles along with videos.
+- Four new color schemes Amoled, Solarized Dark, Solarized Light and Nord in the latest release.

 ## Installation